 There’s no point in keeping good and bad news to a closed circle.
 Considering today’s technology, people will know about something that’ll affect them long-term eventually.
 It pays to educate them about events within and outside the company and plans to move forward.
 Nothing beats a business kept well-oiled by an informed and inspired workforce.

 Keeping everyone informed can’t get more critical than in the middle of a worldwide health crisis.
 Even with businesses slowly return to office work, remote work will remain the norm in the following years.
 In this case, work has to reduce as much physical contact as possible without sacrificing the ability to collaborate among teams.
+Presentations play a key role in virtual team collaborations today.
+Click here for some visually engaging PowerPoint templates to create highly dynamic and impactful virtual presentations to keep your team updated and on track with the latest developments.

 Technology plays a role in filling this gap, particularly communication tools such as eFax.
 Since digitally-signed faxed documents are considered legally binding, their content immensely helps inform teams of crucial plans and decisions.